 I searched in vain for the text that says Jesus rode into Jerusalem on the first day of the week (Saturday sunset to Sunday sunset).

-Symbolically, this day should represent Nissan 10, the day the Passover lamb was selected.
+Symbolically, this day should represent Nisan 10, the day the Passover lamb was selected.

-However, if Nissan 10 is correct, Jesus rode into Jerusalem on the day portion of Nissan 10 which would be on Monday!
-The Sunday portion of Nissan 10 was dark.
+However, if Nisan 10 is correct, Jesus rode into Jerusalem on the day portion of Nisan 10 which would be on Monday!
+The Sunday portion of Nisan 10 was dark.

 - Holy Thursday (Maundy Thursday).
 This commemorates the Last Supper, the night Jesus celebrated the Seder with His disciples.

 - Easter Sunday.
 Resurrection Sunday.
-In the year Jesus was crucified, He was resurrected at the dawn on Nissan 16, a Sunday.
+In the year Jesus was crucified, He was resurrected at the dawn on Nisan 16, a Sunday.